Sue: Glen McCoy. Any relation to Sylvester?

 Me: I think so.

-Sue: So he’s just going to swim about in Loch Ness for a thousand years?
-He won’t swim ashore at any point?
+Sue: So he’s just going to swim around in Loch Ness for a thousand years?
+He won’t come ashore at any point?
 You know, because he has legs.
-I mean, what the ****?
+I mean, what the ****?!

 Herbert wants to stay on Karfel.

-But the Doctor knows better.
-He shows Peri a card with Herbert’s name printed on it.
+But the Doctor knows better and he shows Peri a card with Herbert’s name printed on it.

-Sue: I suppose that’s clever but I’m past caring.
+Sue: I suppose that’s clever, but I’m past caring at this point.

 Me: It explains all the references to The Time Machine, War of the Worlds, The Invisible Man, and The Island of Doctor Moreau.

-Sue: HG Wells managed to string that story out over several books.
+Sue: So HG Wells managed to string that story out over several books?
 And I thought this was padded.

 Sue: Wow.
 That was terrible.
-But it isn’t without merit.
-The Borad was excellent – probably some of the best make-up I’ve seen in the series – and Paul Darrow was hilarious.
-I could watch him all day.
-I liked the blue androids as well.
-They were nice.
-As for the rest of it – the script, the direction, the special effects, some of the performances – well, it was horrendous.
-But I blame the script the most.
+Yes, the Borad was excellent – probably some of the best make-up I’ve seen in the series – and Paul Darrow was hilarious; I could watch him all day.
+I even liked the blue androids.
+But as for the rest of it – the script, the direction, the special effects, some of the performances – it was horrendous.
+But I blame the script most of all.

-Me: Fans have been known to call this story something else.
-It’s an anagram of the original title.
+Me: Fans like to call this story something else.
+It’s an anagram of the title.

-Sue stares at the DVD cover, and then, after much thought, she says:
+Sue stares at the DVD cover, and then, after giving it plenty of thought, she declares:

 Me: Close enough.

-Sue: Ooh, Daleks next.
-Daleks and Graeme Harper.
+Sue: Ooh, it’s the Daleks next!
+The Daleks and Graeme Harper!
 I can hardly wait.

-Because the documentary is narrated by Terry Molloy, they have to mention Revelation of the Daleks every four minutes for it to make any sense.
+Because Terry Molloy narrated the documentary, they had to mention Revelation of the Daleks every four minutes for it to make any sense.

 Sue: Ooh, it’s got one of The Champions in it.
 That was my favourite TV show when I was a girl.
-Why haven’t we got a box set of that?
+Why haven’t we got a box set of that, Neil?

-Despite this, I think the documentary was worth it in the end:
+Despite this, the documentary was definitely worth persevering with.

-Sue: I know why it turned out so badly, now.
-Glen McCoy must have been 8-years-old when he wrote it.
-He looks 35 today.
-What were they doing letting an 8-year-old write for the series?
+Sue: Now I know why it turned out so badly.
+Glen McCoy must have been eight years old when he wrote it, because he looks like he’s 35 today.
+What were they doing letting an eight-year-old write for Doctor Who?

 She doesn’t half love Paul Darrow, though.

-Sue: It’s a pity he didn’t play the Doctor.
+Sue: It’s a shame he didn’t play the Doctor.
 He’d have been great.